--jNoC Specify that the generated constructors for TIE and Implbase classes do not implicitly call CORBA.Orbix.connect().
-The default is that the generated constructors implicitly call CORBA.Orbix.connect().
-If this switch is used an application must explicitly connect the newly created implementation object before use. -j⊙ directory Specify a target directory for the file structure output by the IDL compiler.
-The directory path may be absolute or relative.
-The default directory for IDL compiler output is java_output . -jOMG Ensure the generated code is OMG-mapping compliant by suppressing the addition of Orbix Java -specific functionality.
+-jOMG Ensure the generated code is OMG-mapping compliant by suppressing the addition of Orbix Java -specific functionality.
 This functionality includes bind() and additional constructors that require marker, loader or orb parameters.
-Calling this switch also has the same effect as calling $-jNoC$. -jP [package module=package] Specify a Java package name within which all IDL generated Java code is placed, or an IDL module that should be mapped to a specific package name.
-By default, generated code is placed within the global package, so the use of this switch is generally recommended to avoid naming clashes. -jQ Generate support for the $equals()$ method in all IDL-produced Java classes. -juATC Creates an alias $\protect{TypeCode}$ for the specified file.
-This contains the $\protect{TypeCode}$'s Repository ID, name and original type.
-Alias Typecodes are required for ORB interoperability.

--K Required if the IDL file uses the opaque type specifier. -m <iioponly></iioponly> Generate marshalling code for the CORBA Internet Inter-ORB Protocol (IIOP) only.
-By default, code generated by the IDL Compiler supports both IIOP and the Orbix protocol. -N Specify that the IDL compiler is to compile and produce code for included files (files included using the $\# \texttt{include}$ directive).
-Without the $-\mathbb{N}$ switch, included files are compiled but no code is output.
-The use of the $-\mathbb{N}$ flag is not encouraged as it complicates the use of the Interface Repository.
-The $-\mathbb{N}$ flag also has the restriction that the compilation must be invoked from the same directory as the root IDL file to retain compatibility with the Interface Repository server. -⊍ name Do not pre-define the macro name.
-If $-\mathbb{U}$ is specified for a macro name, that macro name is not defined even if $-\mathbb{D}$ is used to define it. -∆ Print version information.
-The version information includes the IDL compiler release and the target JDK version number.
+Calling this switch also has the same effect as calling -jNoC. -jp [package | Specify a Java package name within which module=package] all IDL generated Java code is placed, or an IDL module that should be mapped to a specific package name.
+By default, generated code is placed within the global package, so the use of this switch is generally recommended to avoid naming clashes.
+Generate support for the equals() method -jQ in all IDL-produced Java classes. -juATC Creates an alias TypeCode for the specified file.
+This contains the TypeCode's Repository ID, name and original type.
+Alias Typecodes are required for ORB interoperability. -K Required if the IDL file uses the opaque type specifier.
+Generate marshalling code for the CORBA -m <IIOPonly> Internet Inter-ORB Protocol (IIOP) only.
+By default, code generated by the IDL Compiler supports both IIOP and the Orbix protocol.
+Specify that the IDL compiler is to compile -Nand produce code for included files (files included using the #include directive).
+Without the -N switch, included files are compiled but no code is output.
+The use of the -N flag is not encouraged as it complicates the use of the Interface Repository.
+The -N flag also has the restriction that the compilation must be invoked from the same directory as the root IDL file to retain compatibility with the Interface Repository server. -и name Do not pre-define the macro name.
+If -U is specified for a macro name, that macro name is not defined even if -D is used to define it.
+Print version information.
+The version -v information includes the IDL compiler release and the target JDK version number.
 Note: You must process each IDL file through the IDL compiler.
 Including an IDL file in another (using #include) does not produce output for the included file (unless the -N switch is specified to the compiler).
 Otherwise, Java code generation occurs more than once for a file that is included in more than one file.